Meanwhile...

 She giggled.
 “Oops!
 So sorry, it’s real drippy stuff!”
 She smiled, handed him a bunch of the little quilted cotton pads that she always used to remove her nail polish.

 Fabrizio took them, wiped his arm more.
 “Hey, I’m getting hungry.
 I ain't had no lunch,” he said, flipping the used cotton squares in the waste basket next to the stove and looking at the big pot of pasta sauce slowly bubbling on a back burner.
-“Nonnie and Aunt Maria make the best sauce on the Hill.
+“Nonnie and Aunt Anna make the best sauce on the Hill.
 They should bottle it and sell it.”
 That was Fabrizio, forever trying to make a lousy buck.

-“Yeah, they’re probably having coffee and jelly donuts in Father Donati's office. right now, Nonnie and Ma doing all that praying for Pa’s and Tony’s souls.
+“Yeah, they’re probably having coffee and jelly donuts in Father Donati's office right now, Nonnie and Ma doing all that praying for Pa’s and Tony’s souls.
 They’re all thinking Tony’s going to hell, but maybe he'd just have a very long stop over in purgatory,” Carol said.

-Fabrizio had a loaf of bread; he tore a big hunk off the bread, put it in the bowl and ladled out some pasta sauce, or as a lot of those with Italian background call it, red sauce.
-Fabrizio loved Nonnie and Ma's cooking, but he'd eat anything.
+Fabrizio had the loaf of bread; he tore a big hunk off the bread, put it in the bowl and ladled out some pasta sauce, or as a lot of those with Italian background call it, red sauce.
+Yeah, Fabrizio loved Nonnie and Ma's cooking, but he'd eat anything.
 If it wasn't moving he'd eat it.

 He told me that when he was in Florida he saw this poor little blue crab, minding it's own, business, scuttling along the beach and, yep, you guessed it, Fabrizio wanted to eat it.
 He said to his then-girlfriend Nina Gold, "Quick!
 We oughta get a pot of really, really hot water and drop him in it!
 I hear that's how you cook crabs."